 Also, don’t underestimate the strange illnesses you might meet on your travels.
 I spoke to one girl in Asia earlier this year who’d spent weeks in hospital after getting bubonic plague – yes, black death – from a flea bite.
-Think of that and then think of the importance of travel insurance.
-Sadly, she didn’t have any and her family were forced to foot an ongoing bill.
+Sadly, she didn’t have any travel insurance and her family were forced to foot an ongoing bill.

 2. When you’re undertaking risky activities